-DIG unearths the true soul of digital delay and doubles it — two simultaneous, integrated delays with the captivating rack delay voicings from the 1980s and today, for incredible expressive potential.
+DIG unearths the true soul of digital delay and doubles it — two simultaneous, integrated delays with captivating rack delay voicings from the 1980s and today, for incredible expressive potential.

 Rack-mount digital delays of the ’80s ushered in a new era of audio effects.
-The innovative electronic designs generated the cleanest delays yet to be heard, but also created their own special and intriguing sonic characteristics.
+The innovative electronic designs generated the cleanest delays that had yet been heard, but also created their own special and intriguing sonic characteristics.
 Thirty-plus years later, these sounds remain as distinctive and inspiring as ever.

 Our thorough investigation of digital delay technology reveals the unique personalities that these delays possess.
 Delve into DIG’s three digital delay voicings: the early ’80s adaptive delta modulation mode, the mid-’80s 12 bit pulse code modulation mode, and the modern high-resolution 24/96 mode.

 Multiply these distinct voicings by two and get DIG — your perfect dual delay ally.

 Our second generation DIG keeps the same distinctive rack-mount digital delay tones from our original and adds significant new features, incorporating technological advancements, hardware improvements and design enhancements to give you additional flexibility, power, and ease of use on stage and in the studio.